setg2002/MiniSolarSystem/README.md

 # Mini Solar System
-A game about procedurally generated planets and solar systems.
+A simulation about procedurally generated planets and solar systems.

 Uses the source build of the Unreal Engine, a guide to which can be found [here](https://docs.unrealengine.com/en-US/ProductionPipelines/DevelopmentSetup/BuildingUnrealEngine/index.html).